How The Beast Of Gévaudan Turned The Idyllic French Countryside Into A Place Of Unprecedented Slaughter

 Public DomainAn engraving showing the many attacks of the Beast of Gévaudan, with Marie-Jeanne Valet’s piercing attack in the center, 1765.

-Duhamel even mused, “You will undoubtedly think, like I do, that this is a monster, the father of which is a lion.
+Duhamel even mused that the Beast of Gévaudan was some kind of new, hybrid animal, writing: “You will undoubtedly think, like I do, that this is a monster, the father of which is a lion.
 What its mother was remains to be seen.”

 Then again, another theory suggests that the beast was actually the most terrifying creature on the planet — a human.
 Is it possible that a serial killer terrorized Gévaudan?
 Could a human have stalked through the region, searching for unaccompanied young children or women?

 We’ll never know for sure.
-Maybe the Beast of Gévaudan simply slipped back into the mountains.
+Maybe the the hunters of Gévaudan killed the aggressive wolves who were behind the attacks.
+But perhaps the Beast of Gévaudan simply slipped back into the mountains.

-Next, check out the Mothman, who terrorized West Virginia in the 60s.
-Then, check out the Jersey Devil, which stalks the northeastern United States.
+After reading about the Beast of Gévaudan, learn about the Mothman, who terrorized West Virginia in the 60s.
+Then, discover the story of the Jersey Devil, which purportedly stalks the northeastern United States.

 author